Tao-AI-group/omoponfhir-Rancher-Desktop/README.md

 This defines the deployment and service configuration for OMOPonFHIR.

 Create a file called omoponfhir-deployment.yaml.
-Edit the  file to ensure that the environment variables (specifically JDBC connection details) are set properly to connect to your PostgreSQL database running outside Kubernetes:
+Edit the file to ensure that the environment variables (specifically JDBC connection details) are set properly to connect to your PostgreSQL database:

 ```
 apiVersion: apps/v1